Jayanth2209/AI-for-Robotics/Kalman Filters - Lesson 2/Kalman Filters.md

 Now, consider the second measurement, which again tells us only about the position but not velocity.
 Let's say the measurement gives the position as x = 2.
 Now, this will be a Gaussian like the first one but around x=2.
 Now this is our measurement and the tilted Gaussian we obtained is our prior.
 Multiplying our prior with this measurement, we get a Gaussian now which has a really good estimate of what our velocity and position is (around (2,1)).
 Now, if we move along considering this prior, we end up at (3,2) - which is a really good estimate of our future location and velocity - This concept is the core of Kalman Filters.

+The Kalman Filter States can be classified into - Observables(position/location in our example) and Hidden variables(velocity in our example).
+But because the Observables and the Hidden states interact/correlate, subsequent observations of the observables give us information about the hidden variables.
+So in layman's terms - as in the previous example - from multiple observations of the posititon of the object, we can estimate how fast it moves.